1842 - Takara Group - The Early Years

 2009 Renovations and Expansion of Facilities

-Owing to strong and steady sales increase, production facilites were improved in order to allow more effective handling supplies, during the period from 2009 to 2011.
-Renovations enabling Takra to enhance the quality of sake and run small-lot prodcution were carried out.
+Owing to strong and steady sales, production facilites were improved in order to allow more effective handling of supplies, during the period from 2009 to 2011.
+Renovations enabling Takara Sake USA to enhance the quality of sake and run small-lot production were carried out.
 Annual productive capacity was 6,000KL in 2009 and it reached 7,500KL in 2011.

 2012 MIO Sparkling Sake

 In 2012, MIO Sparkling Sake made its entrance into the US market, representing a new type of sake.